selectel/terraform-provider-selectel/website/docs/r/iam_serviceuser_v1.html.markdown

     * `project_id` - (Optional) Unique identifier of the associated project.
 Changing this creates a new service user.
 If `scope` is `project`, the `project_id` argument is required.
 Retrieved from the [selectel_vpc_project_v2](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/vpc_project_v2) resource.
 Learn more about [Projects](https://docs.selectel.ru/en/control-panel-actions/projects/about-projects/).

-* `enabled` - (Optional) Specifies if you can create a Keystone token for the service user.
+* `enabled` - (Optional) Specifies if you can create a IAM token for the service user.
 Boolean flag, the default value is `true`.
-Learn more about [Keystone tokens](https://developers.selectel.ru/docs/control-panel/authorization/).
+Learn more about [IAM tokens](https://docs.selectel.ru/en/api/authorization/).

 ### Roles